hemachandarn/Time-Series-Analysis-of-Superstore-Sales-Data/README.md

 Columns | Definition |
  --- | --- |
- Clothing ID  							                   |Integer Categorical variable that refers to the specific piece being reviewed Age 					           |Positive Integer variable of the reviewers age Title 		        |String variable for the title of the review Review Text  					               	   	|String variable for the review body Rating							                	      |String variable for the review body Recommended IND  					                	|Binary variable stating where the customer recommends the product where 1 is recommended, 0 is not recommended
+ Row ID  							                   |Integer Categorical variable that refers to the specific piece being reviewed Order ID 					           |Integer Categorical variable that refers to the specific piece being ordered Order Date 		        |Date of the order
- Positive Feedback Count 								                     |Positive Integer documenting the number of other customers who found this review positive
- Division Name 					           |Categorical name of the product high level division Department Name 			       |Categorical name of the product department name Class Name 							                  |Categorical name of the product class name
+ Ship Date  					               	   	|Shipping date Ship Mode							                	      |Shipping Mode Customer ID  					                	|Integer Categorical variable that refers to the customer Customer Name 								                     |Name of the specific customer Segment 					           |Segment through which the order is placed Country 			       |Country at which the order is made from City 							                  |City at which the order is made from State 							                  |State at which the order is made from Postal Code 							                  |Postal code of the place of order Region 							                  |Region at which the order is made from Product ID 							                  |Integer Categorical variable that refers to the specific product being ordered Category 							                  |Category to which the order belongs to Sub-Category 							                  |Sub-category to which the order belongs to Product Name 							                  |Name of the product being ordered Sales 							                  |Price of the product in US dollars

 ## **Data Analysis and Interpretation**

 ### **Exploratory Data Analysis**